 Do Stink Bugs Bite?

-Some stink bug species have the ability to bite, but they do not have venom and are not known to transmit diseases.
+Some stink bug species in Greensboro have the ability to bite, but they do not have venom and are not known to transmit diseases.
 Some stink bug species do not have the ability to bite.
 The structure of their piercing/sucking mouthparts are equipped for breaking through the skin of fruit but wholly incapable of breaking human skin.
 In both cases, bites are extremely rare; and there are no known cases of disease transmission.

 Do Stink Bugs Spread Diseases?